ICPC-TUM/website/content/contests/gcpc.md

 The German Collegiate Programming Contest (GCPC) is the subregional contest for Germany.
 Teams from Germany are invited to participate in the GCPC to prepare for the North Western European Regional Contest (NWERC).

+GCPC 2016 will take place on **Saturday, June 4th, 12:00 p.m. - 05:00 p.m.** Please be at your contest site at least 30 minutes before the contest starts, i.e. 11:30 a.m.

 ## Contest Sites

 The GCPC will have several contest sites to compete.
 Choose the one that is closest to you to participate.
 Please contact the organizers of the contest sites for further details.